WoxNetwork/WOX-ICO/README.md

 WOX Crowdsale Owner is the only person who can add/remove VCs and Grantees to/from whitelists, also the only one is able to grant tokens to supporters.

-**Note**: Whitelisting is only allowed in pre-Whitelist and Whitelist Round.
+**Note**: Whitelisting is only allowed in pre-Whitelist and Whitelist Rounds.

 **Note**: Granting tokens is only allowed immediately after pre-ICO and before ICO ending.